 A) The Family Case Management staff will explain what you need to bring to your appointment.

 - Q) How long will my appointment take?

 A) Appointment times vary depending on the services.
-Please allow a 2 ½ to 3 hour time frame, or possibly longer with infants and children.
+For your first appointment, usually allow a1 ½ to 2 hour time frame, or possibly longer with infants and children.
 You may bring a beverage and snack from home.

 - Q) What is HealthWorks of Illinois?

 A) Part of the FCM program, HealthWorks provides case management and referral services for foster children, age six (6) years or younger, in Department of Children and Family Services (DCFS) custody.
 For more information, contact the program at 815-748-2438.